 Food and film have a lot in common.
 Like film and fashion, both are visual, imaginative art forms that play to the senses and are beloved by audiences everywhere.
 And so it makes total sense that – as with fine food and fine art – putting them together would make for the perfect experience!
-Our correspondent Abbie Martin Greenbaum has compiled a list of the best films about food and fine dining.
+Hungry for a great movie about food, restaurants, chefs and culinary arts?
+Our culture correspondent has compiled a list of the best films about food and fine dining.

 film and food are a perfect match

 Feeling hungry for a good story?
 To complement our list of the best books about food, and our run-down on the best movie theaters for a luxury experience, we’ve put together a list with some of the best films about food and fine dining that have come out in the past ten years.